 San Quentin Prison Resident Chaplain Lazure saw the need for arts the prison, requesting help from outside groups.

-“On a recent visit to Los Angeles, Chaplain Lazure of San Quentin, director of education at the institution, told the Friday Morning Club of the great need for new instruments for the San Quentin band, and roused the interest of the club in a movement to provide a number of such instruments,” reported the Los Angeles Herald, Dec.
+“On a recent visit to Los Angeles, Chaplain Lazure of San Quentin, director of education at the institution, told the Friday Morning Club of the need for new instruments for the (prison) band,” reported the Los Angeles Herald, Dec.
 12, 1921.
 “Mrs. H.H.
-Koons … was made chairman of the committee which is working to raise a fund for this purpose. … It has been found that music is as valuable in the educational work and in the establishment or morale in prison life as in any other factor, and there is a marked degree of musical talent at the penitentiary at the present.”
+Koons (led the) committee which is working to raise a fund for this purpose.
+Music is as valuable in educational work and (raising) morale in prison life as any other factor.”

-According to the newspaper, the band was directed by “Professor” Damascus Garcia Gallur, an inmate serving a life sentence for second-degree murder.
+According to the newspaper, the band was directed by “Professor” Damascus Garcia Gallur, serving a life sentence for second-degree murder.

-“Gallur … is enthusiastic over (the band’s) achievements, but both he and the players are handicapped by lack of instruments and by the fact that those they do possess are more than 30 years old and very nearly worn out, the newspaper reported.
+“Gallur is enthusiastic over (the band’s) achievements, but (they) are handicapped by lack of instruments.
+Those they do possess are more than 30 years old and very nearly worn out,” the newspaper reported.
 “It will require $3,000 to provide new instruments.”

 Finding the good in people

-“‘There is some good in every man, and the business of San Quentin is to find it,’ said Edgar S. Slack, sales manager of the manufacturing department of the penal institution, who was in Chico yesterday with Warden James A. Johnston conferring with the Board of Education on details regarding the specifications for the high school furniture upon which the prison furniture factory will bid.
-Slack, who has been associated with prison work for many years, is acquainted with all the noted criminals in the country, knows the details of their regular daily life, most of which is spent in prison, and has not lost faith in the humans who are separated from society for their deeds,” reported the Chico Record, July 15, 1921.
+“‘There is some good in every man, and the business of San Quentin is to find it,’ said Edgar S. Slack, sales manager of the manufacturing department of the penal institution.
+(He) was in Chico yesterday with Warden James A. Johnston conferring with the Board of Education on details regarding specifications for the high school furniture upon which the prison furniture factory will bid.
+Slack, who has been associated with prison work for many years, is acquainted with all the noted criminals in the country.
+He knows the details of their regular daily life, most of which is spent in prison, and has not lost faith in (those) separated from society for their deeds,” reported the Chico Record, July 15, 1921.

-“One of the cardinal rules of Warden Johnston is fair play,” Slack told the newspaper. “(An inmate) serving a sentence for the lowest crime is accorded the same treatment as a banker or a preacher who has violated his trust.
-The principle of fair play is inculcated into the prisoners from the day they are received and it is by this method that we attempt to salvage society’s derelicts.”
+“One of the cardinal rules of Warden Johnston is fair play,” Slack said. “(Someone) serving a sentence for the lowest crime is accorded the same treatment as a banker or a preacher who has violated his trust.
+The principle of fair play is (instilled in the) prisoners from the day they are received.
+It is by this method we attempt to salvage society’s derelicts.”